-We have started to run a range of inclusive events such as craft afternoons, all ability discos, soft play, wheelplay and family fun days.
+We have started to run a range of ACCESSIBLE FOR ALL events such as craft afternoons, all ability discos, soft play, wheelplay, dance, music sessions, football, swimming and family fun days.

 Being the parent/ carer of a disabled child can be a very lonely and isolating experience.
 Parents increasingly lose confidence to integrate into mainline activities due to the feeling of being different.